10 Lunge Variations To Strengthen Your Legs (types of lunges for everyone)

 Switch up your training and push past plateaus with these lunge variations!
 There are different types of lunges for everyone and these lunge variations vary from targeting your quads, hamstrings, and glutes.
 However, all of the lunges will help strengthen your legs.

-In addition to squats and deadlifts, lunges are one of the main exercises to hit your legs.
-They help improve balance, strength and performance.
+In addition to squats and deadlifts, lunges are one of the main exercises to strengthen your legs.
+In fact, lunges help improve:

 Regardless of your goals, be it weight loss, strength, performance or maintenance, lunges can easily have a place in your training program.